 A few years ago, I was introduced to ISC sparkling wines at an industry tasting event in Chicago and I was blown away.
 “This is from Illinois?”
 I said.
 Yes, indeed!

-I recently went down to Utica, Illinois to satisfy my curiosity about not only ISC but August Hill wines (which I had never tasted).
+I went down to Utica, Illinois in August 2020 to satisfy my curiosity about not only ISC but August Hill wines (which I had never tasted).
 The entire experience was fascinating and delicious and fun and if you live in the region, it is a wonderful little road trip.
 Ready to open your mind to Illinois wines?
 Come on!

 A Brief History of August Hill Winery & ISC

 August Hill is named after founder Mark Wenzel’s grandfather, August (Augie) Engelhaupt, a farmer, and the hill on which the four-acre vineyard is located.
 After founding August Hill Winery in 2002, Mark focused on the August Hill brand wines, which include a range of dry and sweet still wines as well as some fortified fruit wines.

 How in the world does a guy in the middle of Midwest farmland decide to start growing grapes and make wines?
 All it took was a few articles that Mark read about wine grapes being grown in Illinois, and his curiosity took over.
 After a lot of research and self-education through mentors, conferences, books and the internet, Mark planted his vineyard with a mix of French-hybrid grapes that are designed to thrive in the central Illinois climate.
 He now grows La Crescent, Marquette, Frontenac, Frontenac Gris and Frontenac Blanc, all used exclusively in the ISC sparkling wines.
 He makes about 1,000 cases of ISC sparklers a year and has an eye toward growing his distribution outside of Illinois next year.
 For the August Hill wines, Mark purchases and vinifies grapes from vineyards in Illinois and other Midwest states as well as states in the West and East.